Semi-infinite highest weight categories: Examples

 \subsection{Rational representations}

 As we noted in Remark~\ref{cpsref}, the definition of lower finite highest weight category originated in the work of Cline, Parshall and Scott \cite{CPS}.
-As well as the BGG category $\mathcal O$ already mentioned, their work was motivated by the representation theory of a connected reductive algebraic group $G$ in positive characteristic, as developed for example in \cite{J}: the rigid symmetric monoidal category $\Rep(G)$ of finite-dimensional rational representations of $G$ is a lower finite highest weight category.
+As well as the BGG category $\Ocat$ already mentioned, their work was motivated by the representation theory of a reductive algebraic group $G$ in positive characteristic, as developed for example in \cite{J}: the symmetric tensor\footnote{Locally finite Abelian, monoidal, rigid, $\End(\unit)=\k$.} category $\Rep(G)$ of finite-dimensional rational representations of $G$ is a lower finite highest weight category.
 Tilting modules for $G$ were studied in \cite{Dtilt}, although our formulation of semi-infinite Ringel duality from $\S$\ref{sird} is not mentioned explicitly there: Donkin instead took the approach pioneered in \cite{Dschur} of truncating to a finite lower set before taking Ringel duals.
+In fact, now, there is monoidal structure in play and the story is even richer.

-To give more details, we fix a maximal torus $T$ contained in a Borel subgroup $B$ of $G$.
-Then the weight poset $\Lambda$ is the set $X^+(T)$ of dominant characters of $T$ with respect to $B$; Jantzen's convention is that the roots of $B$ are negative.
-The costandard objects $\nabla(\lambda)$ are the induced modules $H^0(G/B, \mathcal{L}_\lambda)$.
+To give more details, we fix a maximal torus $T$ contained in an opposite pair of Borel subgroups $B^+$ and $B^-$ of $G$.
+Then the weight poset $\Lambda$ is the set $X^+(T)$ of dominant characters of $T$ with respect to $B^+$.
+We denote the natural duality on $\Rep(G)$ by $V \mapsto V^*$ (with action defined via $g \mapsto g^{-1}$).
+The costandard objects are the induced modules $H^0(\lambda) := H^0(G/B^-, \mathcal{L}_\lambda)$ and the standard objects are the Weyl modules $V(\lambda) := H^0(G/B^+, \mathcal{L}_\lambda^*)^*$.
 For the partial order $\leq$, one can use the usual dominance ordering on $X^+(T)$, or the more refined Bruhat order of \cite[$\S$II.6.4]{J}.
-This makes $\Rep(G)$ into a lower finite highest weight category by \cite[Proposition II.4.18]{J} and \cite[Proposition II.6.13]{J}.
+This makes $\Rep(G)$ into a lower finite highest weight category by \cite[Prop.~II.4.18]{J} and \cite[Prop.~II.6.13]{J}.
 In fact, in the case of $\Rep(G)$, all of the general results about ascending $\nabla$-flags found in $\S\ref{lfsc}$ were known already before the time of \cite{CPS}, e.g., they are discussed in Donkin's book \cite{Dbook} (and called there {\em good filtrations}).